Police Sergeant Base Manager

 • Offer exposure to other police forces in your region and the country when dealing with spontaneous and pre-planned events, seeing how they operate for you to fully develop in rank, an opportunity we feel is unique to our specialism

-The role offers a fantastic opportunity to lead and support a cross functional team, liaise with numerous other parts of the police family.
+The role offers a fantastic opportunity to lead and support a cross-functional team and liaise with numerous other parts of the police family.
 You will have a large degree of autonomy to make effective decisions to promote performance whilst nurturing and support your staff.

 Finally this is an opportunity to gain knowledge and experience working in an aviation environment and to learn, adopt and foster the safety and reflective teachings that such an environment promotes.
 The lessons and additional skills learnt from this are transferable and can be applied into shaping the future modern police service.